Tadukhipa

-Tadukhipa, in the Hurrian language Tadu-Hepa, was a princess of the Mitanni kingdom.
-The daughter of King Tushratta of Mitanni and his queen Juni, and niece of Artashumara.
+Tadukhipa (in the Hurrian language Tadu-Hepa), was a princess of the Mitanni kingdom.
+She was the daughter of King Tushratta of Mitanni and his queen Juni, and the niece of Artashumara.
 Tadukhipa's aunt Gilukhipa (sister of Tushratta) had married Pharaoh Amenhotep III in his 10th regnal year.
 Tadukhipa was to marry Amenhotep III more than two decades later.

 Early life

 Tadukhipa was the daughter of King Tushratta of Mitanni, who is believed to have reigned c.
 1382 BC–1342 BC.
 She is believed to have been born around Year 21 of the reign of Egyptian Pharaoh Amenhotep III (c.
 1366 BC).
 Almost nothing is known of her early years.
 In approximately Year 36 of Amenhotep's reign (c.
 1352), Tushratta sent her to Egypt to marry the pharaoh, who was a close ally.

 Relatively little is known about this princess of Mitanni.
 She is believed to have been born around Year 21 of the reign of Egyptian Pharaoh Amenhotep III, (c.
 1366 BC).
 Fifteen years later, Tushratta married his daughter to his ally Amenhotep III to cement their two states alliances in Year 36 of Amenhotep III's reign (1352 BC).
 Tadukhipa is referenced in seven of Tushratta's thirteen Amarna letters, of about 1350-1340 BC.
 Tushratta requested that his daughter would become a queen consort, even though that position was held by Queen Tiye.
-In return, Amenhotep III never sent the golden statues he offered and, after his death, Tushratta sent some missives complaining about the lack of reciprocity.
+Amenhotep III never sent the golden statues he offered in return, and, after his death, Tushratta sent some missives complaining about the lack of reciprocity.

 Life in Egypt

 King Tushratta sent his daughter to Egypt with many gifts for Pharaoh Amenhotep.
 These gifts included: a gold-plated chariot inlaid with precious stones, a pair of horses, a litter adorned with gold and precious stones, clothes and garments, a horse saddle adorned with gold eagles, jewelry such as bracelets, armlets, and other ornaments, and a large chest to hold those items.
-Amenhotep had offered to send golden statutes to Tushratta as part of the marriage agreement.
+Amenhotep had offered to send golden statues to Tushratta as part of the marriage agreement.
 However, no evidence exists that the gifts were sent to Mitanni.